systemjs/systemjs/docs/config-api.md

 });
 ```

-* `format`: Overrides in what format the module is loaded.
+* `format`: Sets in what format the module is loaded.
 See [Module Formats](https://github.com/systemjs/systemjs/blob/master/docs/module-formats.md).
 * `exports`: Used to create a global variable, pointing to this meta path.
 Only available at the time of executing the module referenced by meta path.
 When meta is used inside `packages` configuration this variable is only available within that package.
 More info: [Exports](https://github.com/systemjs/systemjs/blob/master/docs/module-formats.md#exports)
 * `globals`: Create globals that point to dependencies, but only within this meta path.
 More info: [Custom Globals](https://github.com/systemjs/systemjs/blob/master/docs/module-formats.md#custom-globals).
 * `deps`: Dependencies to load before this module.
 Goes through regular paths and map normalization.
 More info: [Shim Dependencies](https://github.com/systemjs/systemjs/blob/master/docs/module-formats.md#shim-dependencies).
-This is currently not supported for `esm` (ES modules) (`es6`), see: [#640](https://github.com/systemjs/systemjs/issues/640).
+Only supported for the `cjs`, `amd` and `global` formats.
 * `loader`: Set a loader for this meta path.
 More info: [Plugin loaders](https://github.com/systemjs/systemjs/blob/master/docs/overview.md#plugin-loaders).
 * `sourceMap`: For plugin transpilers to set the source map of their transpilation.